Hunter-leader/Bug-Hunting/OWASP TOP 10 Vuln.md

 What is XML?

 XML (eXtensible Markup Language) is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
 It is a markup language used for storing and transporting data.

+### where is the falcon's SSH key located?

+now by default loc